Overview

 attracted to a charged rod.

-- Start with a prediction task where students decide whether pairs of charged objects attract,
+- Start with a prediction task where you decide whether pairs of charged objects attract,

 repel, or show no effect.

-- Demonstrate charging by friction and charge detection, then ask students to describe exactly what
+- Demonstrate charging by friction and charge detection, then check whether you can describe exactly what

 they observed before introducing the electron explanation.